BA in Humanities

 As it is a broad undergraduate degree, graduates from the Bachelor of Arts (Hons) in Humanities have gone on to a variety of postgraduate programmes and careers.
 For example, one student has gone on to complete postgraduate studies in Literature and is now a published author working in an Irish University and is a member of the programme board of the Bachelor of Arts (Hons) in Humanities, helping to shape the development of the degree.
 Similarly, several graduates of the programme have, in addition to their other work as third-level academics in other institutions, returned to work as tutors, bringing their experience as online-learning students to that work.

-Many of those studying on the Bachelor of Arts (Hons) in Humanities do so with the ambition of becoming a post-primary teacher, with the Literature, History and Sociology modules being recognised by the Teaching Council of Ireland for the (post-primary level) teaching of English, History and CSPE respectively.
+Many of those studying on the Bachelor of Arts (Hons) in Humanities do so with the ambition of becoming a post-primary teacher, with the Literature, History and Sociology, modules being recognised by the Teaching Council of Ireland for the (post-primary level) teaching of English, History and CSPE respectively.
 The curricular requirements for the new Leaving Certificate subject Politics and Society are currently being written by the Teaching Council and 60 ECTs of Politics or Sociology are likely to be required.

 General Entry Requirements

-Applicants aged over 23 years on January 1st in the year of entry are eligible for admission to the programme and are automatically granted a place subject to submission of an application form & deposit.
+Applicants aged over 23 years on January 1st in the year of entry are eligible for admission to the programme and are automatically granted a place subject to submission of an online application.

 How to Apply and Closing Dates

 You need to first register with PAC in order to make an application.